judyfong/Mih/README.md

 # Menntaskólinn í Hamraborg við strönd
 ## University-of-Reykjavik, Íslande

+If you are looking for Reykjavík University or Háskólinn í Reykjavík that is at https://ru.is , not here.
+We are in no way affiliated or associated.

 Associated names are Tweak25 or BorgarHiminnlínan og SilfurEggið

 This is a parody school that legitimately teaches icelandic.
 It is icelandic intended to annoy people just as the mistaken translation, University of Reykjavík annoys me because people can´t even pay attention to this kind of smá atriði á ensku.
 I call it simple Icelandic.
 We focus on slang and curse words.
 Non-standard grammar is encouraged.